shinichiroando/sashimi-c/README.md

 The file 'sashimi_c.py' contains all the variables and functions that are used to compute various subhalo properties.
 Please read 'sample.ipyb' for more extensive examples.

-Here, as a minimal example, here is how you generate a semi-analytical catalog of subhalos:
+Here, as a minimal example, is how you generate a semi-analytical catalog of subhalos:

 ```
 from sashimi_c import *